CloudEngineHub/demodiffusion/README.md

   <a href="https://homangab.github.io/">Homanga Bharadhwaj</a>,
   <a href="https://shubhtuls.github.io/">Shubham Tulsiani</a>

-Author's implementation of DemoDiffusion.
+Authors' implementation of DemoDiffusion.

 This repository consists of two parts.

-- deploy: Given human demonstration, perform inference of DemoDiffusion
+- deploy: Given a single human demonstration, perform inference of DemoDiffusion
-- collect: Here we provide how we collected the human demonstration, but deployment is separate as long as you satisfy requirements below.
+- collect: Here we briefly explain how we collected the human demonstration, but deployment is separate as long as you satisfy requirements below.

 <br>